 Limerick LGBTQ has a thriving community working together and with other organisations to progress gay rights and culture in the city and county.
-The highlight of the year is the annual Limerick LGBTQ Pride festival held in August/September.
+The highlight of the year is the annual Limerick LGBTQ Pride festival.
 The Festival has grown from strength to strength.
 For Limerick LGBTQ who identify as Lesbian, Gay, Bisexual, Transgender and even Queer, this is an amazing occasion as everyone walks with Pride up O’Connell Street accompanied by their loved ones, family and friends as the lovely people of Limerick cheer from the sidelines.

 The History of Limerick LGBTQ Pride: